The changes that might affect you most

 If you are struggling to pay your energy bills (either because you are self-isolating and can’t top up your meter, for example, or because you cannot afford to pay), your energy company must support you during this time.
 You can find out more on the Ofgem website.
 If you are unable to deal with your supplier on your own or you can’t get through to them, call the Citizens Advice Consumer Helpline on 0808 223 1133 and ask to be referred to their Extra Help Unit.

 If you rent, your landlord may not be able to evict you at this time, depending on your circumstances.
 In addition to this, most tenants who get an eviction notice on or after 26 March 2020 will be entitled to 3 months' notice before their landlord can apply to court.
-All existing court proceedings for eviction have been suspended for 90 days from 27 March 2020.
+All existing court proceedings for eviction have been suspended until at least the end of August.
 Visit Shelter for more information.

 The government has introduced a Council Tax hardship fund in England for people who are on a low income and struggling to pay their Council Tax because of the COVID-19 outbreak.
 This will run until April 2021.
 People under State Pension age who receive (or who now qualify for) Council Tax Support are being prioritised for this additional help, which will be awarded automatically.
 If you are over State Pension age and may struggle to pay your Council Tax bill as a result of the current emergency situation, you should contact your council to find out what support might be available to you.